Lachlan Coote: 2021

 On 16 August, it was confirmed that Coote would be moving to Hull Kingston Rovers in the 2022 season on a two-year contract.
 Coote's last game for St Helens was the 2021 Super League Grand Final where the Saints defeated Catalans Dragons 12-10 to win their third successive title.

 2022

 In round 1 of the 2022 Super League season, Coote made his club debut for Hull KR in their 24-10 loss against Wigan.

 On 22 August, Coote was ruled out for the remainder of the 2022 Super League season after suffering his third concussion of the campaign.

+2023

+In round 8 of the 2023 Super League season, Coote scored a try and kicked six goals as Hull Kingston Rovers defeated arch-rivals Hull F.C.
+40-0.

+On 22 June 2023, Coote announced his retirement with immediate effect, following medical advice.